26 Things to do in Suzhou China – All You Need to Know Before you Go

 China really comes alive when the sun goes down and on Friday and Saturday nights (days vary by season) it puts on a light and fountain show similar to the Bellagio in Vegas and the Dubai Fountain Show at the Burj Khalifa Lake.

-We went to the top of the W Hotel where it is apparently, it is the best view.
+We went to the top of the W Hotel, where it is, apparently, it is the best view.
 If you really want to see the show, I suggest getting to the waterfront early and watching it from below, but this was a good consolation.

-The view of the show itself was a bit obstructed so we had to maneuver our way around hanging cameras over the edge, but it was worth it.
+The view of the show itself was a bit obstructed, so we had to maneuver our way around hanging cameras over the edge, but it was worth it.
+The atmosphere on the W rooftop is elegant, and the views of the city and lake are gorgeous.

-16. Walk Along the Waterfront
+17. Walk Along the Waterfront

 Downtown Suzhou

-After the show, take a walk along the waterfront to see the light show (until 10 pm) on portrayed on the magnificent building The Gate of the Orient.
+After the show, take a walk along the waterfront to see the light show (until 10 pm) portrayed on the magnificent building The Gate of the Orient.

 This skyscraper looks like a pair of trousers and is the perfect backdrop for a light spectacle displayed on the face of the building.